-- Nitrate in groundwater could come from fertilizers or leakage from old septic tanks.
-Nitrate in your drinking water may have exceeded one-half the MCL in 2018, but it was never greater than the MCL.
-Nitrate in drinking water at levels above 10 milligrams per liter (mg/L) is a health risk for infants of less than six months of age.
-Such nitrate levels in drinking water can interfere with the capacity of the infant's blood to carry oxygen, resulting in a serious illness; symptoms include shortness of breath and blueness of the skin.
-Nitrate levels above 10 mg/L may also affect the ability of the blood to carry oxygen in other individuals, such as pregnant women and those with certain specific enzyme deficiencies.
-If you are caring for an infant, or you are pregnant, you should ask advice from your health care provider. - Perchlorate is an inorganic chemical that is used in solid rocket propellants, fireworks, explosives and flares, which originated from past discharges at the Jet Propulsion Laboratory (JPL), the known perchlorate plume site.
+- Perchlorate is an inorganic chemical that is used in solid rocket propellants, fireworks, explosives and flares, which originated from past discharges at the Jet Propulsion Laboratory (JPL), the known perchlorate plume site.
 Levels of perchlorate detected in our wells in May 2004 exceeded the then DDW Notification Level of 6 micrograms per liter (μg/L).
 In June of 2004, Lincoln Avenue's customers were notified that water from these wells would not be delivered to them and the wells would remain off-line.
 In July of 2004, Lincoln Avenue completed the installation of an Ion Exchange treatment system to remove perchlorate from our well water to a non-detectable level.
 The system is now working in tandem with our existing Granular Activated Carbon (GAC) System to remove volatile organic contaminants in our well water.
-With this arrangement, Lincoln Avenue provides safe drinking water to its customers. - The groundwater pumped by our three wells contains several volatile organic chemicals (VOCs), including Carbon Tetrachloride (CTC), Tetrachloroethylene (PCE), and Trichloroethylene (TCE).
+With this arrangement, Lincoln Avenue provides safe drinking water to its customers. - The groundwater pumped by our two wells contains several volatile organic chemicals (VOCs), including Carbon Tetrachloride (CTC), Tetrachloroethylene (PCE), and Trichloroethylene (TCE).
 The untreated groundwater exceeds the MCL for CTC.
 In order to use this important component of our total water supply, in 1992, we constructed a GAC treatment plant for the removal of the VOCs.
 A condition of our permit to operate this plant states that the treatment process must remove all the VOCs to non-detectable levels.
-PCE, CTC and TCE in the treated water of the GAC treatment plant were monitored on a weekly basis and no VOCs were detected in the fully-treated water during 2018.
+PCE, CTC and TCE in the treated water of the GAC treatment plant were monitored on a weekly basis and no VOCs were detected in the fully-treated water during 2024.